Kernel (operating system): Microkernels

 The disadvantages for microkernels are extremely context-based.
 As an example, they work well for small single-purpose (and critical) systems because if not many processes need to run, then the complications of process management are effectively mitigated.

-A microkernel allows the implementation of the remaining part of the operating system as a normal application program written in a high-level language, and the use of different operating systems on top of the same unchanged kernel.
+A microkernel allows the implementation of the remaining part of the operating system as programs running in user mode, and the use of different operating systems on top of the same unchanged kernel.
 It is also possible to dynamically switch among operating systems and to have more than one active simultaneously.

 Monolithic kernels vs. microkernels

-As the computer kernel grows, so grows the size and vulnerability of its trusted computing base; and, besides reducing security, there is the problem of enlarging the memory footprint.
-This is mitigated to some degree by perfecting the virtual memory system, but not all computer architectures have virtual memory support.
+As the computer kernel grows, so grows the size and vulnerability of its trusted computing base, in addition to its memory footprint.
+This is mitigated to some degree by perfecting a virtual memory system, but not all computer architectures have virtual memory support.
 To reduce the kernel's footprint, extensive editing has to be performed to carefully remove unneeded code, which can be very difficult with non-obvious interdependencies between parts of a kernel with millions of lines of code.

 By the early 1990s, due to the various shortcomings of monolithic kernels versus microkernels, monolithic kernels were considered obsolete by virtually all operating system researchers.
 As a result, the design of Linux as a monolithic kernel rather than a microkernel was the topic of a famous debate between Linus Torvalds and Andrew Tanenbaum.
 There is merit on both sides of the argument presented in the Tanenbaum–Torvalds debate.